tripleo1/awesome/README.md

 - [lengstrom/falcon](https://github.com/lengstrom/falcon) - Chrome extension for full text history search!
 - [mafintosh/abstract-chunk-store](https://github.com/mafintosh/abstract-chunk-store) - A test suite and interface you can use to implement a chunk based storage backend
 - [max-mapper/abstract-blob-store](https://github.com/max-mapper/abstract-blob-store) - A test suite and interface you can use to implement streaming file (blob) storage modules for various storage backends and platforms
+- [novemberborn/never](https://github.com/novemberborn/never) - A function that throws when called, use with nullish coalescing to elide unexpected nullish values
 - [ollama-ui/ollama-ui](https://github.com/ollama-ui/ollama-ui) - Simple HTML UI for Ollama
 - [reimertz/curse-words](https://github.com/reimertz/curse-words) -
 - [simonw/simonwillisonblog](https://github.com/simonw/simonwillisonblog) - The source code behind my blog